sc2ad/beat-saber-community-wiki/hook-modding-guide.md

 Hopefully you are here because you want to know how to make your own hook mod with emulamer's [BeatOn](https://github.com/emulamer/BeatOn).
 While most of what I will cover (or hope to cover) should be applicable to generic hook modding (for any Unity game, really) this guide will be specific to BeatOn and Beat Saber.

-**I will not teach you how to program, but rather illustrate specific examples of common desirables and how to acheive them.
+**I will not teach you how to program, but rather illustrate specific examples of common desirables and how to achieve them.
 Please read the warning below!**

 >WARNING!
 THIS IS NOT MEANT TO BE AN ENTIRELY BEGINNER FRIENDLY GUIDE!
 THIS GUIDE ASSUMES YOU HAVE SOME EXPERIENCE WITH MODDING, WHETHER IT BE THROUGH CODE OR NOT, AND IS NOT FOR THE FAINT OF HEART.
 >THIS GUIDE ALSO ASSUMES THAT YOU HAVE MODERATE UNDERSTANDING OF PROGRAMMING IN GENERAL, C++, GITHUB, AND A DECENT UNDERSTANDING OF HOW SOME STUFF IN BEAT SABER IS COMPILED.
 I WILL NOT BE TEACHING YOU HOW TO CODE!